 Samsung is sure to pack the S8 with its latest Exynos chipset for oodles of power, although we'd expect a Snapdragon 835 version too, and we'd expect to see a move to USB Type-C, following the move of the Note 7.
 On the software front, we'd expect the S8 to launch on Android Nougat with TouchWiz.
 Given Samsung's great experience, we'd not expect too many changes to Samsung's software experience.

-- Nokia P1 Android phone: Release date, rumours and specs
+- Nokia P1/8 Android phone: Release date, rumours and specs

 HTC's next flagship handset is thought to be going under the name of HTC Ocean.
-This name comes from a video leak which showed off a concept handset, but supported by a leak via Twitter from a reliable source suggesting there were three Ocean handsets in development.
+This name came from a video leak which showed off a concept handset, but supported by a leak via Twitter.
+HTC launched its first handsets for 2017 in the form of the U Play and U Ultra, but at the time said this wasn't the flagship and there was more to come.

-It's very early days in the rumour cycle for this handset, but the focus of the video was on new methods of interaction, showing a phone with no buttons and using a mixture of voice, gestures and swipes to control it.
+It's early days in the rumour cycle for this handset, but the focus of the video was on new methods of interaction, showing a phone with no buttons and using a mixture of voice, gestures and swipes to control it, so that's what we're expecting - as well as a Snapdragon 835 and a launch date at some point later in the year, perhaps April.

 Huawei launched the P9 in April 2016, choosing to avoid Mobile World Congress, to hold its own huge launch event in London.
-There's already talk circulating about the next device, suspected to be called the Huawei P10.
+The Huawei P10 and P10 Plus are expected to to replace the P9 and could land at Mobile World Congress on 26 February, but we're expecting a later April launch.

 Wait, what?
 No, you're not going mad.
 There's a rumour that OnePlus will be skipping the 4 number and heading straight to OnePlus 5.